EvilNick2/VSCode-Settings/README.md

 * git checkout master -f
 * git branch --set-upstream-to origin/master

-## For Linux users
+### For Linux users
 After downloading the files, place them in `home/YourUserName/.config/Code/User`.

+## Post installation
+After installing the files you can optionally run the included extensions.sh script with bash

 ## Keybindings
 If you'd like to know what keybinds are available, you can open `keybindings.json` which contains comments explaining what each keybind does.

-## Editor Background
-To edit the background image used by the editor open `settings.json` and replace "Image URL goes here" with whatever image you want.

 ## Settings
 * **Encoding type**: UTF-8